jayanthc/fakefrb/README.md

 Program to generate fake fast radio bursts (FRBs) for training machine learning models.

-_This program is currently under development, and is expected to go through various revisions, including changes to usage._
+_This program is no longer maintained.
+If you would like to take over, please let me know._

-__Usage example:__ Generate 512 FRBs: `python fakefrb -n 512 -o frbs.npz`
+__Usage example:__ Generate 512 FRBs: `python fakefrb.py -n 512 -o frbs.npz`

 The output dynamic spectra, along with metadata used for generation, is stored in a compressed `.npz` file.